artiebits.com

 print(away_goals) # 0.92

-The model.predict() returns a numpy array with predicted values.
-In this case, our model predicts that Chelsea will score 2.03 goals, while Leicester will score 0.92.
-The actual result of that match?
-It was 2-1.
+The model predicts Chelsea to score 2.03 goals and Leicester to score 0.92.
+The actual result of that match in the final week of the 20/21 season (which I excluded from the training data) was 2-1.
 Not bad for 50 lines of code, right?

-But what if we want to know the probability of other outcomes too, such as a win, a draw, or a loss?
-We can do it too.
-We take the Poisson distribution and the outer product, and smash them together.
+What if we want to know the probability of specific outcomes like a win, draw, or loss?
+We combine the Poisson distribution with the concept of an outer product.

 import numpy as np